natecraddock/website/content/blog/a-consistent-developer-experience-with-zig.md

 Zig's first-class types also lead to a very simple and consistent method of declaring generic types.
 Languages like Rust and C++ introduce templating syntax with `<>` characters to mark a struct as generic.
-In Zig, generics are implemented with compile-time function calls.[^2] This is a generic `Pair` struct.
+In Zig, generics are implemented with compile-time function calls.[^memoized] This is a generic `Pair` struct.

-[^2]: All compile time function calls are memoized, so two separate calls to a generic type function will result in the same type.
+[^memoized]: All compile time function calls are memoized, so two separate calls to a generic type function will result in the same type.

 ```zig
 fn Pair(comptime A: type, comptime B: type) type {